 - Abnormal heart functions

-When referring your cat for treatment, take with you a thorough history of your cats health.
+When referring your cat for treatment, ensure that you take with you a thorough history of your cats health.
+As we’ve covered in detail, your vet has a lot of possibilities to consider, and so the more they know about your pet from the outset the better.
 You’ll need details of the nature and onset of the problems and any details of possible accidents.
 Your vet will then perform a physical examination and a biochemistry profile.
 This will tell your vet everything you need to know about the underlying cause of the brain injury.
 Biochemistry profiles will show any sign of any abnormalities in blood glucose level.
-Whilst blood gases will confirm if there is oxygen deficiency in the blood.
+Alternatively (or sometimes additionally) blood gases will confirm if there is oxygen deficiency in the blood.

 Hi!
 My name is Jamie Fallon.
 I run Catmart.net, an online cat health and cat behavior resource.
 If I’m not sat in front of my PC—and I usually am—then I’m either spending time with my cats or my other half… Whoever jumps on me or asks me for food first!